sidharthramesh-TA/copilot/README.md

 # Prompts

 With prompts **Context is King**.
-The more context user provides makes it easier for the LLM to get the right type of attention from the regressed data that it has got, allowing it to produce a wellformed in-context output
+The more the context user provides, the easier it is for the LLM to get the right type of attention from its memory, allowing it to produce a wellformed in-context output

 Two ways of using Copilot.